 Educational, social and charitable services include running more than 40 schools and kindergartens and subsidising tertiary-level courses.
-Local Taoists also operate clinics, homes for the elderly, care homes, child care centres and community service centres in Hong Kong while providing strong funding support for education, poverty alleviation and medical care on the Mainland, where they help build and repair Taoist temples as well.
+Taoists operate clinics, homes for the elderly, care homes, child care centres and community service centres in Hong Kong while providing strong funding support for education, poverty alleviation and medical care in the Mainland, where they also help build and repair Taoist temples.